Menu

 SCHOLARSHIP APPLICATION PROCESS

-The WIFLE Foundation, Inc.'s Annual Training enhances law enforcement knowledge in critical and timely topics by skilled presenters in various law enforcement fields from a variety of Federal, State Tribal and local agencies.
+The WIFLE Foundation, Inc.'s Annual Training enhances law enforcement knowledge in critical and timely topics by skilled expert presenters in various law enforcement fields from Federal, State Tribal and local agencies.
 Highly acclaimed, WIFLE is a leader in professional training to advance law enforcement careers.

 Call or Email